 Rona stumbled out of the fireplace, throat dry from soot.
-It had been awhile since she last used the Floo network and she didn't remember it being so whirling.
+It had been a long while since she last used the Floo network; she didn't remember it being so whirling.
 Wizard transport was never friendly with the uncoordinated.
-Apparition, portkeys, especially the Knight bus (which she took once when she and the girls got lost looking for an ice cream parlor open at midnight.
-It was Hannah's idea and no surprise, a terrible one).
+Apparition, portkeys, especially the Knight bus—which she took once and only once when she and the girls got lost looking for an ice cream parlor open at midnight.
+It was Hannah's idea and no surprise, a terrible one.

 When the dust finally cleared out of her eyes, she frowned.
 Except for a stack of cardboard boxes, the room was completely cleared out.
-The first wave of panic struck: did she Floo to the wrong house?
+The first wave of panic struck: did the Floo mishear her?